JulienDavat/sage-engine/README.rowid.md

 Cardinalities
 -----------------
 []
-mac-molli-2019:sage-engine molli-p$
+`

-Modifying the query_parser occurs in ./sage/optimizer/query_parser.py.
+Modifying the query_parser occurs in `./sage/optimizer/query_parser.py`.
 The parser by itself is unchanged, but the "builder" (see https://en.wikipedia.org/wiki/Builder_pattern) has been modified see function "parse_query_alt" and compare to the previous one "parse_query_node".
 The problem to solve was to handle new "extend" nodes in the algebra tree.
 Binds introduce orders in the evaluation of patterns ie. binded varaibles must exist before being used.
 We see that in the  tree: JOIN.p1 first, then Join.P2.
 The "join" part of the builder has been rewritten calling 'continue_left_join_tree' for any right BGP.
 Then, (i hope that), only the leaf left BGP is activated by the 'BGP' builder -> build_left_join_tree.
 The general idea is that join operators continue the left linear tree initiated by the leaf left BGP.